-CATS is a highly functional transition assessment that may be performed by a transition specialist, occupational therapist, or team of clinicians.
-CATS traditionally includes a document review, student interview, 2-3 hours of observation and a written report with recommendations.
-Depending on the unique referral question and focus of evaluation, formal assessment of a specific area of concern (e.g., executive functioning, self-determination, adaptive functioning, college readiness, vocational aptitude, etc.) and/or additional observation hours may be added.
+CATS is a highly functional transition assessment that may be performed by a transition specialist, occupational therapist or team of clinicians.
+CATS traditionally includes a document review, student interview, two to three hours of observation and a written report with recommendations.
+Depending on the unique referral question and focus of evaluation, formal assessment of a specific area of concern (e.g., executive functioning, self-determination, adaptive functioning, college readiness, vocational aptitude, etc.) additional observation hours may be added.

 As with other transition assessments at NESCA, CATS can be conducted as a standalone assessment or in combination with a neuropsychological evaluation.
 Please note, parent intake/consultation is not included in CATS and is a separate service that must be conducted prior.
-Parent intake/consultation is used to determine whether CATS is the most appropriate evaluation process for the student and to adequately plan the timing, setting, and scope of the assessment.
+Parent intake/consultation is used to determine whether CATS is the most appropriate evaluation process for the student and to adequately plan the timing, setting and, if so, scope of the assessment.

 Consultation and Planning Services